sewagodimo/Unity0.13/README.md

 If you look at the game view you should see the text in the bottom left hand corner!
 If not double check all the component variables on the Text object.

 The error message is still there you say?
 Well lets get rid of it.
-Drag the Text object from the hierarchy onto the "Collectable Spawner" and Player's "Player controller" script.
+Drag the Text object from the hierarchy onto the "*Collectable Spawner*" and Player's "*Player controller*" script.
 The text should be working now!
-Yay!
-A complete game!
+You now have a game!

 ![Complete.png](ReadMeImages/Complete.png)

 ## Now the scripts... ##
 Wondering how all the scripts work?
-Well lets go look at them!
+Well lets go look at a few of them!
 Maybe we can even find some things to add to the game ;)

 ### The player controller ###
 The player controller controls a few things.
 This includes the player movement, particle effect creation and score manipulation.